-- Complete the Confidential Health History Form (also available in the International Center by request) before scheduling the required health clearance or physical examination.
+- Complete the Confidential Health History Form (also available in the Office of International Affairs by request) before scheduling the required health clearance or physical examination.
 Bring the form completed to your appointment.

 - Be sure to read the UCEAP Health Clearance Instructions prior to your appointment.

-- Bring a copy of UCEAP Health Clearance Form (also available in the International Center by request) with you to your appointment.
+- Bring a copy of UCEAP Health Clearance Form (also available in the Office of International Affairs by request) with you to your appointment.
 Be sure to complete your name, campus, and program information at the top of the form for your physician.

 - Make sure to read and review UCEAP insurance information in the UCEAP pre-departure portal under the Insurance tab.